bojanstrkovski-21/obsidian_vault/Home.md

 	- [[36.
 Understanding Hard and Soft Links on Linux – devconnected|Understanding Hard and Soft Links on Linux]]
 	- [[37.
 Linux File Permissions Complete Guide – devconnected|Linux File Permissions Complete Guide]]

-# 📺 Bash, Logging, Security
+# 📺 Bash, Logging, Security, Tips
 - 🔹 Bash
 	- [[01.
 Bash If Else Syntax With Examples – devconnected|Bash If Else Syntax With Examples – devconnected]]
 	- [[02.
 How To Set Environment Variable in Bash – devconnected|How To Set Environment Variable in Bash – devconnected]]